 Parents need to know that there's nothing here to worry about.
 The artwork is squarely aimed at the funny bone, and the simple text is easy to digest.
 But it lacks any zest or poetry that might have amplified the pleasures of the figures of speech and homonyms it features.

-The major drawback to Fred Gwynne's chucklefest over the vagaries of language is the discrepancy between the audience who will enjoy his ingenuous visual humor and those who will understand the words or expressions he's punning.
+The major drawback to this chucklefest is the discrepancy between those who will enjoy Gwynne's ingenuous visual humor and those who will understand the words or expressions he's punning.
 Youngsters will be amused by a plant draped with firearms, for example.
 But will they understand -- or even want to understand -- the difference between pistols and pistils?
 And what percentage of the four-year-old population is going to crack a smile at the picture of a girl sewing banners and the accompanying text: "In Sunday School they say when you are bad you should do pennants"?

 With younger kids, you can expect this book to generate little interest -- or a lot of questions -- and therein lies its strength: as a provocation to delve into the suppleness of language and the joys of wordplay.
 Older kids who can be convinced to give it a look are often delighted.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.See how we rate